 6. Be aware of your energy and how it impacts others.
 Notice how you feel around certain people and situations.
 How are you reacting to them.
 Check in and be sure that you are not thinking negative thoughts about them (or situation).
 They will most certainly feel it and (often without realizing it) respond according to your negative expectations of them.

 7. Protect your energy.
 Often with these same people, we may be soaking up their negativity.
 When around people who feel like “energy vampires” I imagine a wall protecting my heart and solar plexus.
 Some visualize a shield of armor.
 Whatever feels right, use your intention to mindfully NOT soak up their bad vibes!

 8. Restore with nature.
-I don’t buy it when people say, “I don’t have time to take a walk in the woods.”
-Because, if they didn’t have the time, they wouldn’t be walking around the mall or Walmart either, buying mostly unnecessary garbage.
-I know that is harsh, but that is what often happens when people are stressed out.
-They buy things to feel better.
-And when they bring it home, they feel just as bad.
+I don’t buy it when people say, “I don’t have time to take a walk in the woods, because, if they didn’t have the time, they wouldn’t be walking around the mall or Walmart either.
+I know that is harsh, but when many people are stressed out they shop and buy things to feel better.
+Then when they get home, they feel just as bad.
 Studies show that taking a walk among trees has measurable positive impact on our body and mind.
 It doesn’t have to be a five-hour hike up a mountain, but walk around the park, visit an arboretum or garden, take a stroll on the beach.
 Get some nature in!

 9. Identify your typical Stress Response.
 What is the typical emotion you feel when you experience everyday stress:

 - stoic (emotional detach) or crushed

 10. Learn one basic strategy to help manage stress levels based on your Stress Response:

 - anger (Wood) – sit in the sun or light a candle and breath